Data sharing policy

 All the data and related metadata underlying the reported findings should be deposited in appropriate public data repositories unless already provided as part of the submitted article.

 If field-specific standards for data deposition exist, we require Authors to comply with such standards.
-If there are currently no standards in the field, Authors should maximize the accessibility and reusability of the data by selecting a file format from which data can be efficiently extracted (for example, spreadsheets are preferable to PDF files or images when providing tabulated data).
+If there are currently no standards in the field, Authors should maximize the accessibility and reusability of the data by selecting a file format that allows efficient data extraction (e.g., spreadsheets are preferable to PDFs or images for tabulated data).

 Authors may choose to use a repository of their preference or the one recommended by the editorial office of Adv Clin Exp Med.
-Repositories may be either subject-specific (for specific types of data, e.g., GenBank, EMBL or DDBJ for gene sequences) or cross-disciplinary (for multiple data types).
-However, the chosen repository must assign a digital object identifier (DOI) to the deposited dataset, as DOIs are persistent identifiers and are more stable than simple uniform resource locators (URLs); therefore, we require data to be shared in a repository, not on a simple website.
-Data repositories improve discoverability and accessibility, ensure long-term preservation, and lead to increased attention for the research.
+Repositories may be either subject-specific (for specific data types, e.g., GenBank, EMBL, or DDBJ for gene sequences) or cross-disciplinary (for multiple data types).
+However, the chosen repository must assign a digital object identifier (DOI) to the deposited dataset, as DOIs are persistent identifiers and more stable than simple uniform resource locators (URLs); therefore, we require data to be shared in a repository rather than on a simple website.
+Data repositories improve discoverability and accessibility, ensure long-term preservation, and increase attention to the research.

 If authors use repositories with stated licensing policies, the policies should not be more restrictive than the Creative Commons Attribution (CC BY) license.

 We recommend the free-of-charge Zenodo repository (https://zenodo.org).
-Neither Adv Clin Exp Med nor the publisher of the journal (Wroclaw Medical University) has any financial or organizational affiliation with the Zenodo repository.
-The recommendation to utilize this particular entity is made solely based on its reliability and cost-free nature.
+Neither Adv Clin Exp Med nor the journal's publisher (Wroclaw Medical University) has any financial or organizational affiliation with the Zenodo repository.
+The recommendation to use this particular entity is based solely on its reliability and cost-free nature.

 Other free-of-charge repositories frequently used for data sharing include: